Alvin Kamara Player Prop Bets for NFL Week 9 | New Orleans vs. Atlanta 11/7/2021

 Season Stats

-- The Saints have thrown the football in 47.0% of their plays from scrimmage this year while staying on the ground 53.0% of the time.
+- The Saints have called a pass in 47.0% of their plays from scrimmage this year while staying on the ground 53.0% of the time.
 This offensive attack ranks 17th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kamara's matchup with the Falcons.